forieux/qmm/README.rst

 See `documentation <https://qmm.readthedocs.io/en/stable/index.html>`_ for more background.
 If you use this code, please cite the references above and a citation of this toolbox will also be appreciated.
+You can also click ⭐ on the repo.

 ::